Skip to main content

 beautiful home with a new roof

-The type of materials you choose will have the most impact on the cost of your new roof replacement.
-Of the 7 common types of roofing materials installed on houses, the 3-tab asphalt shingles are the most economical materials.
-The standing seam metal roof or a tile roof will provide you with the most protection, and curb appeal, and add value to your home.
+The type of materials you choose will have the biggest impact on the price you pay for your new roof.
+Of the 7 most common types of materials installed on homes, the 3-tab asphalt shingles are the most economical choice.
+A standing seam metal or a Spanish tile roof will provide you with the most protection and add value to your home.

 The materials you choose, along with the different roofing components needed will impact the cost of your new roof.
 A roof is a long-term investment.
 So it’s critical that you invest in quality, well-made materials over the cheaper options.

-Let's say you're on a tight budget and don’t want to sacrifice the quality of the roofing materials that'll be installed on your home, look into a financing option.
+Let's say you're on a tight budget.
+If you don’t want to sacrifice the quality of the roofing materials that'll be installed on your home, look into a financing option.
 A low-payment option may be right for you.
 Financing may help you afford to upgrade the quality of materials with a low monthly payment.

 Will your contractor be able to walk on the roof easily?
 The easier it is to walk on during the initial inspection the easier it'll be to tear the old roof off and install the new roof.
 This will reduce the labor cost.